Sakhi-balti/ML-Model_1/README.md

 # ML-Model_1

 These is simple machine learning model at my starting stage .
 <br>
-when i starte learning ML.
+when i starte learning ML and DL.